Speaking Style Conversion in the Waveform Domain Using Discrete Self-Supervised Units: SSC Evaluation Suite

 \subsubsection{Objective Metrics}

-We introduce several new metrics which aim to capture the rhythm in a fine-grained manner, and objectively evaluate the pitch contour (even when the rhythm does not match).
-We hope these metrics will help other advances in this field.
+We introduce new metrics which aim to capture the rhythm in a fine-grained manner, and objectively evaluate the pitch contour (even when the rhythm does not match).
+We hope these metrics will contribute to other advances in this field.

-For regular VC we use the common Equal Error Rate (EER) of speaker verification using SpeechBrain's \cite{speechbrain} ECAPA-TDNN \cite{ecapatdnn} which achieves 0.8\% EER on Voxceleb.
+\paragraph{Timbre.} For regular VC we use the common Equal Error Rate (EER) of speaker verification using SpeechBrain's \cite{speechbrain} ECAPA-TDNN \cite{ecapatdnn} which achieves $0.8$\% EER on Voxceleb.
 For each sample, we randomly select $n$ positive and $n$ negative samples.
-Positive samples are random utterances of other speakers converted to the current speaker, and negative samples are random utterances of the current speaker converted to a random target speaker.
-For phonetic content preservation we use the standard Word Error Rate (WER) and Character Error Rate (CER), with Whisper~\cite{whisper} as our Automatic Speech Recognition (ASR) model.
+Positive samples are random utterances of other speakers converted to the current speaker, and negative samples are random utterances of the current speaker converted to a random target speaker. \paragraph{Content.} For phonetic content preservation we use the standard Word Error Rate (WER) and Character Error Rate (CER), using Whisper~\cite{whisper} as our Automatic Speech Recognition (ASR) model.

-In order to evaluate the rhythm we wish to go beyond the length of the recording, which only indicates the average rhythm and not which sounds are uttered slowly and which quickly.
+\paragraph{Rhythm.} In order to evaluate the rhythm we wish to go beyond the length of the recording, which only indicates the average rhythm and not which sounds are uttered slowly and which quickly.
 We therefore use the text transcriptions of the samples, and the Montreal Forced Aligner (MFA) \cite{mfa} to get start and end times for each word and phoneme in the recording.
-We then compare the lengths between the converted speech and the target speech.
-Thus defining Phoneme Length Error (PLE), Word Length Error (WLE) and Total Length Error (TLE).
-We do not compare the length of silences as they can appear differently for different recordings thus breaking the alignment.
+We then compare the lengths of the converted speech and the target speech, thus defining Phoneme Length Error (PLE), Word Length Error (WLE) and Total Length Error (TLE).
+We do not compare the length of silences as their occurrence can differ between recordings thus breaking the alignment.

 Formally, for each input recording and matching text, MFA returns a list of tuples $T_w = ((s_{w_1}, e_{w_1}, c_{w_1}) \dots (s_{w_m}, e_{w_m}, c_{w_m}))$ for word level and another for phoneme level - $T_p = ((s_{p_1}, e_{p_1}, c_{p_1}) \dots (s_{p_m}, e_{p_m}, c_{p_m}))$. $s_{\{w,p\}_i}$ indicates the start time of the sound at index $i$ in the recording (word or phoneme according to the level), and $e_{\{w,p\}_i}$ indicates the end time. $c_{\{w,p\}_i}$ represents the content of the time segment, i.e the word or phoneme.
 We filter only non-silence time segments leaving $\widetilde{T}_{\{w, p\}} = ((s_{\{w,p\}_i}, e_{\{w,p\}_i}, c_{\{w,p\}_i}) \ \forall i \ s.t. \ c^{\{w, p\}}_i \neq silence)$.
 Thus formally, the errors per sample compare durations of a reference sample and a synthesised sample: